 At home, Matthew has a lot of stuff available for his kids to explore, for instance instruments without instructions.
 He compared the noise his kids make while exploring these instruments with the noises made by software engineers as they try out new techniques.

 Matthew told us about him being a smart-ass in school, answering math questions with correct, but not expected answers.
 He got told that his answers were wrong, when in fact they were correct, but not in the way the teacher expected or wanted.
 This is not exclusive for school.
-For Matthew, it repeated itself during a high profile job interview, where “right” was solving a code test by writing code the way the interviewers wanted it.
+For Matthew, it repeated itself during a high profile job interview, where the “right” answer was to solve a code test by writing code the way the interviewers wanted it.
 Matthew put down the pen and walked out.

 Wash, rinse and repeat.

-“I’ve never seen a company giving the biggest bonus to the person that made the most mistakes and told everyone about them.”
-Indeed.
+I’ve never seen a company giving the biggest bonus to the person that made the most mistakes and told everyone about them.

 Could this be the best keynote I’ve ever attended?
 It might as well be, but I think I will have to re-watch it in a while to be able to answer that question.
 Check out the video and tell me what you think.